 Some landmarks may help in locating the station.
 Going south on Petchkasem Rd. from the tourist district you’ll pass under a pedestrian bridge, next is a mall (Market Village) on your right.
 In about 1/2 km you’ll see two things: an 18 story narrow yellow condo tower on the left and the first opportunity to make a U-turn.
 The bus station is about 150 meters farther south.

-If you’re running out of time or the traffic going north is bad, get off while heading south then walk across Petchkasem to save a few minutes.
+If you’re in a vehicle, and running out of time or the traffic going north is bad, get off while heading south then walk across Petchkasem to save a few minutes.

 I hate long bus rides.
 Four hours is too long.
 Planes, trains and buses are the usual means of going from Bangkok to Chiang Mai, but I’m in HH, which means a 2.5 hour ride in a minibus, then a cross town trip to reach any of those options.
 That means a 1.5 days for bus and train.
 Decided to go with the 1 day option direct from HH.